andrevidela/Research-report/Thesis/index.md

 name of final benchmark, result1, result2, result3, etc
 ```

-The first column is ignored for the purpose of data analysis.
+The first column is ignored for the purpose of our data analysis.

 For each row we compute the minimum value, the maximum value, the mean, the standard deviation and the standard error to compare data sets with different numbers of samples.